SharePoint/sp-dev-docs/docs/spfx/dynamic-data.md

 }
 ```

 A conditional web part property pane group consists of a **primary** and a **secondary** group.
 Using the `showSecondaryGroup` property, you can specify when the secondary group should be visible and the primary group should be hidden.

-In the example above, the secondary group, which is used for connecting the web part to a dynamic data source, will be visible when the user selected to connect the web part to a dynamic data source by clicking the ellipsis (...).
+In the example above, the secondary group, which is used for connecting the web part to a dynamic data source, will be visible when the user selected to connect the web part to a dynamic data source by clicking the ellipsis (**...**).

 ![Mouse pointer hovering over the ellipsis in the web part property pane used to connect a SharePoint Framework web part to a dynamic data source](../images/dynamic-data-conditional-group.png)

 ## Considerations

+SharePoint Framework's dynamic data capability has the following characteristics:

 - each page can have multiple dynamic data sources and consumers
 - each component can both provide dynamic data to other components and consume dynamic data from other components